Multi-Task Learning with Shared Encoder for Non-Autoregressive Machine Translation: Why Shared Encoder?

 \section{Why Shared Encoder?}

-To verify our hypothesis that AT and NAT encoders capture different linguistic properties of source sen- tences and can thereby complement each other, in this section, we conduct preliminary experiments on probing tasks and representation similarity.

-First, we probe the linguistic knowledge~\cite{conneau2018probing} that embedded in the AT and NAT encoders on a set of tasks, to investigate to what extent an encoder captures the linguistic properties.
-Then, we use the Canonical Correlation Analysis~\citep[CCA,][]{morcos2018insights}, a widely-employed tool to measure the similarity of two neural network representations, to compare the representations of AT encoder and NAT encoder.
+To verify our hypothesis that AT and NAT encoders capture different linguistic properties of source sentences and can thereby complement each other, we probe the linguistic knowledge~\cite{conneau2018probing} that embedded in the AT and NAT encoders on a set of tasks to investigate to what extent an encoder captures the linguistic properties.
+We present the detail for each probing tasks in Appendix~\ref{sec:apdx:prob}.
+Moreover, \jiao{in Appendix~\ref{sec:apdx:cca}, we also provide a qualitative investigation to capture the difference between high-dimensional representations of AT and NAT encoders from another perspective.}

 The AT and NAT models referred to in the following experiments are \textsc{Transformer} and \textsc{Mask-Predict}.
 We train the models on the WMT14 English$\Rightarrow$German dataset, and the details of the experiments are introduced in the Appendix.